 A NW PAL lead attendee at the 2021 PiPs showcase

 The quality of the presentations this year was really high.
-We had a bumper crop of surgical projects and a regional level project and a few with potential too be, that were really impressive.
+We had a bumper crop of surgical projects, a regional level project and a few with potential to be.

 As expected, with the event of the pandemic, quite a few people had started to think about learning and teaching online.
 This had thrown up some challenges that had been carefully considered.
 Training on teaching with technology might well be something that PiPs offers as a result of this.